Holly Name Meaning: Origin & Significance

 Similar Names

 If ya like the name Holly but are looking for something a little different, there are plenty ‘o similar names to consider.
-Some popular names that are similar to Holly include Haley, Halle, Hallie, Hayley, Lee, Molly, and Sally.
-These names have a similar sound or meaning to Holly and may be a good alternative if ya want something that is similar but not exactly the same.
+Some popular names that are similar to Holly include Haley, Halle, Hallie, Hayley, Lee, Molly, & Sally.
+These names have a similar sound or meaning to Holly & may be a good alternative if ya want something that is similar but not exactly the same.

 Sibling Names

-Overall, Holly is a beautiful name with many variations and similar names to choose from.
+Overall, Holly is a beautiful name with many variations & similar names to choose from.
 Whether ya want to stick with the original name or go with something a little different, there are plenty ‘o options available to ya.

 Holly in Popular Culture